-When it is in the Division Dean's judgment, in consultation with the lecturer, that the student's performance has been affected by illness or other adverse influence, the student will be formally notified.
+When it is in the judgment of the Division Head, in consultation with the lecturer, that the student's performance has been affected by illness or other adverse influence, the student will be formally notified.

 The result of a Re-sit Examination supersedes the original examination grade and is considered with the Consolidated Grade to provide the Final Grade.